andewx/xyz.io/app/App-Guide.md

 When we place a method into ``RouteManager.RouteMethods`` map we can either reference static methods or the instance methods.
 All methods take a ``Javalin.Context`` single parameter.

-If you are working with models and the database.
-You will need to be using an instanced class with a reference to the database.
-Retrieve and Add data on the ``DBNodes``.
-The database should auto sync in the future to save these models.
+When accessing the database for model usage or edits you'll need to utilize an instance of the Controller class that has a reference to the database.

 ## Working with Templates ``xyz.webkit``